sawamaru/obsidian-LongtimeDiary/README.md

 ## Installation
 In the process of applying.
 Those who wish to use it ahead of time should install it using [BRAT](https://github.com/TfTHacker/obsidian42-brat).
-1. ~~Find the under "LongtimeDialy" in the community plugins list in Obsidian~~
+1. ~~Find the under "LongtimeDiary" in the community plugins list in Obsidian~~
 2. ~~Click "Install" and "Enable"~~

 ## Usage